robertmartin8/PyPortfolioOpt/docs/RiskModels.rst

         variances).
 Although the sample covariance matrix is an unbiased estimator of the covariance matrix, i.e :math:`E(S) = \Sigma`, in practice it suffers from misspecification error and a lack of robustness.
-This is particularly problematic in mean-variance optimisation, because the optimiser may give extra credence to the erroneous values.
+This is particularly problematic in mean-variance optimization, because the optimizer may give extra credence to the erroneous values.

         .. note::